Preston University (United States)

-Preston University is a private for-profit unaccredited institution that offers a variety of academic degree programs by distance learning.
-Preston was originally based in Wyoming and in 2007 was based in Alabama.
-As of 2012, Preston identified Los Angeles, California as its base of operations.
+Preston University was a private university in the United States based in Los Angeles, California.

-Preston University is owned by Dr. Abdul Basit.

-About 30 affiliated campuses throughout the world were listed by Preston.
-A number of degree programs ranging from associate to Ph.D. in a variety of disciplines were offered.
+About 30 affiliated campuses throughout the world were listed by Preston in 2009.
+Degree programs from associate to Ph.D. were offered.
 As of August 2012, the Oregon Office of Degree Authorization reported that the university was operated from Pakistan, had formerly operated in Wyoming and Alabama in the United States, had been active in Nepal in 2009, also had a presence in Dubai, and used several different institutional names in several world regions.